-Require Green Building in New Construction
+Advance Building Sustainability in New Construction

-Elsewhere in the country, building energy use and production is moving slowly towards carbom neutrality, with some states far ahead of others.
+Elsewhere in the country, building energy use and production is moving slowly towards carbon neutrality, with some states far ahead of others.
 Michigan has residential and commercial energy codes which comply with federal mandates, yet leave room for improvement.
 Detroit and Grand Rapids have adopted 2030 Districts with goals of reaching net zero energy usage by 2050.
-With a significant amount of new construction in Birmingham, there is room to incentivize movement towards net zero and use of LEED standards.
+With a significant amount of new construction in Birmingham, there is room to incentivize movement towards net zero and use green building standards.